mdarcy220/photos-vectorizer/README.md

 - They must have three color channels (i.e., RGB but NOT RGBA)
 - The resolution must be _exactly_ `250x250` pixels

 These should guarantee that the shape of the image tensor in memory will be `(250, 250, 3)` when loaded by `scipy.ndimage.imread`.
-More sophisticated preprocessing will likely be added in the future to rlax these requirements.
+More sophisticated preprocessing will likely be added in the future to relax these requirements.

 Once the training data is set up, just run:
 ```